 Deputy Headteacher: Rebecca Carver

 Rebecca Carver joined Ark Conway Primary Academy in 2012 and taught the school’s first Year 1 cohort, in which 100% of children passed the Phonics Screening check.
-After also teaching in Year 3 and leading on Mathematics, Rebecca took on the role of Interim Deputy Head Teacher and Instructional Lead Teacher.
+After also teaching in Year 3 and leading on Mathematics, Rebecca took on the role of Deputy Head Teacher and Instructional Lead Teacher.

 Rebecca completed her PGCE at the Institute of Education in central London, which involved a variety of teaching experiences in Key Stage 1 and 2 classes.
 She is passionate about providing children with the chance to learn the skills required to achieve excellence both academically and beyond the curriculum.
 Before teaching, Rebecca graduated from the University of Durham with a degree in Natural Sciences.

 Rebecca enjoys both dancing and acting.
 She has competed in the finals of Miss Dance of Great Britain and performed at the Edinburgh Fringe Festival and Dublin International Theatre Festival.
 As an employed dance teacher for five years, Rebecca witnessed at first-hand the benefits that dance can have for children’s health and well-being and, as such, has thoroughly enjoyed being involved in a range of performing arts events at Ark Conway.

 Resource Director: Hannah McCormick